ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Selection and training of ML algorithm

-To train and test the Ml model, we used Random Forest (RF), a popular ensemble learning technique known for its ability to combine a large number of decision trees for classification or regression.The ranger R package was used to run the RF for traffic flow and speed predictions.
+To train and test the Ml model, we used Random Forest (RF), a popular ensemble learning technique known for its ability to combine a large number of decision trees for classification or regression (Breiman, 2001).The ranger R package was used to run the RF for traffic flow and speed predictions.

 ```{r}